marianc90/marianc90/README.md

 ## <a href="https://github.com/marianc90/gfc-sacabollos" target="_blank">CEC PRO SACABOLLOS</a>
 <p>
-As the first project of the Web Development course, I developed the site for this Sacabollos Workshop.
+As the first project of the Web Development course, I developed the site for this PDR Workshop.

 The same was done with SASS and Bootstrap.